ENGLISH 315: Digital Writing

 Discussion of some Film Editing Terms

 Video Explanation of Some Editing Terms:

-No Class.
-Field Work.
-Collect further Data or Workshop on video production/editing
+Write script for the documentary.
+Collect further data or Workshop on video production/editing

 III.
 Collaborative Authorship